 The lecturers are active researchers, and we emphasise coaching you to adopt a scientific approach in your work where you will develop the necessary skills to solve problems, to think critically and analytically, to plan and formulate research problems, and to independently carry out the necessary experiments and to analyse and interpret the results.

 You will also receive systematic training in both oral and written presentations as an integrated part of the courses.
 The ability to communicate well will be very important in your future career.

 Chemical issues are found in most sectors.
-Chemists hold key positions in addressing future challenges such as sustainable energy systems, clean and efficient production of recyclable materials and non-hazardous products, as well as developing methods for finding new biomarkers for diagnostic purposes.
+Analytical chemists hold key positions in addressing many future challenges related, e.g., to monitoring new products and production methods, environmental hazards, as well as developing methods for finding new biomarkers for diagnostic purposes.